-After, we'll drive to the Solheimajokull glacier for a hike.
+After, we'll drive to a scenic hike to view the Solheimajokull glacier and the lagoon formed by its glacial retreat.
 Solheimajokull sits between Iceland's Katla and Eyjafjallajökull volcanoes and is popular among travelers for its easy accessibility.
 Following our hike, we'll drive to Selfoss.